ajahne/blog/_drafts/2020-5-15-stay-technical-and-give-back.md

 I was in Halligan 101.
 Sitting on the right side of the class room, in the front and listening to Professor Laing break down state machines.
 It was a sunny spring afternoon in Medford, Massachussetts.
 I sat in the front, in a plastic chair with metal legs, right "desk-arm" wrapping around and holding my notebook sturdily as I scribbled down key points from the lecture.

 While I do not remember my outfit.
 That was the baggy jean days days.
 The long Tee days.
 Tight corn-rows under the doo-rag days.
 And I was always dressed that way, not knowing how to let go of my hood, to let go of me.
 Still finding me.
 Still looking for me.
+Wanting to hold onto every thing that defined who I was, yet still looking for who I would become.

 The sun was peaking through the window on the right side of the classroom.
 My vision drifted from the whiteboard to the window and through that transparent glass I gazed.
 I stared through it, over the grass, beyond the parking lot, and through the field.
 My focus was not on what was outside of the window.
+It was what was inside the classroom.
 I saw something else that day.
 I felt something.

 For the first time in my entire college tenure.
 I felt that I could do it.
 That I could be a computer scientist.
-That I could be a software engineer.That I could excel.
+That I could be a software engineer.
+That I could excel.
 That I could be...me.
 All of me.

 I saw myself in this professor who was the first Black professor that I had ever had.
 He commanded the lecture hall.
 He was light of frame with a crisp white button down tucked neatly into khaki slacks.
-And while we did not dress the same or look the same.
+Writing confidently on the chalkboard and - And while we did not dress the same or look the same.
 I felt he was me.

 A computer science professor that had my hair, that had my skin tone, that had my features.
 Up until that point, I had not quite believed that I could do this.